ocaml-ppx/ocamlformat/README.md

 ## Editor setup

+### Disable outside project

+As mentioned in the Options section, when the option `--disable-outside-detected-project` is set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
+The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
+If no config file is found, then the formatting is disabled.

+This feature is often the behavior you can expect from OCamlFormat when it is directly run from your text editor, so it is advised to use this option.

 ### Emacs setup

 - add `$(opam config var share)/emacs/site-lisp` to `load-path` (as done by `opam user-setup install`)